 When you change the color of the lamp on ienjoylamp.com,

 it changes the background color of the site to match.
 Anthony did is wired up the site so that your background will change whenever anyone anywhere changes the color of the lamp.
 That means that we’re all now connected in some small way.

 Anthony did this by tying in my existing API to Azure SignalR.

 SignalR originated as an ASP.NET abstraction on web sockets.
 It reduces the boilerplate and wiring that you have to do as a developer, as well as dealing with things that you would rather just not, like falling back to long polling if a client doesn’t support web sockets.
-Although it’s 2019 and pretttttty much every browser supports sockets.
+Although it’s 2019 and pretttttty much every browser

 Azure SignalR abstracts this a bit further and turns the whole thing into a hosted service that you send and receive messages from.

 You can set it up from the Azure Portal like any other Azure service.

 The service then gets created and sits out there in the cloud like Mary Poppins.

 The greatest movie, or greatest movie ever?

 In order to talk to this thing from Azure Functions, we have to create a binding for SignalR.
 To do that, you have to install the Azure SignalR binding for Azure Functions.